ASPP/pelita/doc/source/running_player.rst

 Also, please perform any additional initialisation inside this function, since it will be called once for every game.

-To run a game from a module, ensure that it exports the `factory()` function, as it was done in ``__init__.py`` above, which will return your actual team.
+To run a game from a module, ensure that it exports the `team()` function, as it was done in ``__init__.py`` above, which will return your actual team.
 Also, for a module, you would not reference the Python file but only the module itself::